haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Hao Xu (徐 浩), I am a Postdoctoral Researcher (in semiconductor-based nanosensors) working with Yongzhuo Li and Kaiyu Cui in the [Nano-Optoelectronics Lab](https://nano-oelab.ee.tsinghua.edu.cn/Home/Jsxx/jsxx_1?lang=en&id=810) at Tsinghua University.
+I am Hao Xu, I am a Postdoctoral Researcher (in semiconductor-based nanosensors) working with Yongzhuo Li and Kaiyu Cui in the [Nano-Optoelectronics Lab](https://nano-oelab.ee.tsinghua.edu.cn/Home/Jsxx/jsxx_1?lang=en&id=810) at Tsinghua University.
 Previously trained by both physicists and engineers, the interdisciplinary experience builds my expertise skills from physics to engineering and technology.

 My research interest focuses on the micro and nanosystems realization based on device theory modeling, engineering fabrication, validation and optimization, aiming at engineering-guided nanosensors making humans live healthier and safer.
 For example, nanoelectronic, nanophotonic and nanomagnetic devices are involved in quantum sensors, biomedical imaging as well as semiconductor industry.